Did you know that sensory hypersensitivity is prevalent after acquired brain injury?

 After contributing to the improvement of the assessment of self-reported post-injury sensory sensitivity, we were able to start examining its underlying behavioural and neural mechanisms.
 In subsequent studies we explored the relationship between subjective visual sensitivity on the one hand and selective attention, sensory thresholds, and sensory processing speed on the other hand in subacute stroke patients (Thielen et al., submitted).

-In addition, to explore the neural basis of post-injury sensory hypersensitivity we conducted a systematic literature review (Thielen, Tuts et al., 2023), a multiple case study (Thielen, Tuts et al., 2023), and a lesion-symptom mapping study (Thielen et al., submitted).
+In addition, to explore the neural basis of post-injury sensory hypersensitivity we conducted a systematic literature review (Thielen, Tuts et al., 2023), a multiple case study (Thielen, Tuts et al., 2023), and a lesion-symptom mapping study (Thielen et al., 2025).

 By contributing to scientific advancement and providing a patient-friendly diagnostic tool, we hope to improve patient care and in turn the quality of life of acquired brain injury patients with post-injury sensory hypersensitivity.